SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 <hr>
 As with every online game, PSO2 has its own bundle of new words to learn and digest.
 So to make it easier, we'll divide up the terminology by category.

+#### Blocks & Ships
+As from the previous section, a Ship is usually referring to the 10 server instances.
+In each Ship, contains multiple lobby instances called **"Blocks"**.

+Block instances are separate from each other and cannot interact with others in other blocks.

+#### My Room
+Housing system.
+Each player gets a Mini Room that holds up to 5 room objects and a My Room terminal that does other fancy features.

+Can unlock a more spacious room with IRL money or an in-game item that you can trade materials for.

+#### Teams
+The guild system in PSO2.
+Has its own unlockable & customizable guildhall called a "Team Room".
+Comes with a plant that once fed to its maximum, will grow into a huge tree that rivals the trees in the hit 90's anime, ***Tenchi Muyo***.

 #### Rarity
 PSO2 has a basic rarity system that those who played the previous series, namely Phantasy Star Universe, will be familiar with.